heinermann/factorio-starcraft/README.md

 - Assets without the setup tool (the setup tool will **always** be required)
 - Music replacements
 - Maps/triggers
-- Unit control
+- Player unit control
-- Special menus, buttons, or displays (i.e. action card, HUD, Starcraft-themed menu, ore/gas/supply display -- not happening)
+- Special menus, buttons, or displays (i.e. action card, HUD, Starcraft-themed menu, ore/gas/supply display)
 - Fonts
 - Game types or win conditions
-- The ability to hold any Starcraft units (besides powerups) in your inventory
+- The ability to hold any Starcraft units/structures (besides powerups) in your inventory
-- Any major changes to the original Starcraft unit mechanics.
+- Any major changes to the original Starcraft unit mechanics (with the exception of major balancing issues in the Factorio universe).